Museum of Art and Digital Entertainment

 The Museum of Art and Digital Entertainment (stylized as The MADE) is an Oakland, California, museum dedicated to digital art and gaming, with fully playable gaming exhibits.

-Its mission is to collect and curate video games, digital media concept art, and gaming systems, to teach the public about digital art and the process of gaming creation.
+Its mission is to inspire the next generation of digital creators through playable preservation.

 The Board of Directors and Board of Advisors are composed largely of veterans of the gaming industry, journalists, experts, and historians of the field.
-The museum's director is the internationally published technology journalist Alex Handy, with Dr. Henry Lowood, Curator of Stanford University History of Science & Technology Collections and Film & Media Collections serving on the board of directors.
+The museum was founded by the internationally published technology journalist Alex Handy, with Dr. Henry Lowood, Curator of Stanford University History of Science & Technology Collections and Film & Media Collections serving on the board of directors.

 In September 2015, the museum launched a Kickstarter campaign to acquire a venue in San Francisco, California, across the bay.

-In June 2022, after being closed for two years due to the COVID-19 pandemic, the museum reopened in a new location in downtown Oakland.
+In June 2022, after being closed for two years due to the COVID-19 pandemic, the museum reopened in a new location in downtown Oakland under the leadership of the new Executive Director, Shem Nguyen.

-Scratch programming
+In July of 2024, the museum's board of directors hired its first full-time Executive Director, Mason Young.

+MADE Classroom: Digital Creation and Critique

-The MADE offers two free Scratch programming workshops every Saturday from 10:00 AM to 1:00 PM with some breaks in-between.
+The MADE offers a free programming workshop every Saturday morning using their collection in addition to the Scratch to explore game design and development topics.
 Students have a choice of signing up for a class on video game programming, computer art, or both.
 No programming experience is required and a new student can join any session.
 The MADE maintains that a student must be at least 9 years old to participate in the workshop.